5argon/arkham-starter/sveltekit/src/lib/md/about.md

 After Fantasy Flight Games made the [Revised Core Set](https://www.fantasyflightgames.com/en/products/arkham-horror-the-card-game/) and is repackaging previously released expansions to be more accessible, the game is getting a lot more influx of new players.
+I was among those players feeling welcomed by the Revised Core Set to get into the game.

 This is an exciting time to create more helping contents for this game so the community could grow easier.

 [arkham-starters.com](/) aims to compliment [ArkhamDB](https://arkhamdb.com/)'s wealth of knowledge, but is specialized for newcomers into the series.
 A dedicated URL "arkham-starters" reduce complications of going to a specific page inside ArkhamDB or entering a specific query.